Paraphraser/IOTstackBackup/README.md

 ```

 The token is tied to both `rclone` (the application) and your Dropbox account but it is not tied to a specific machine.
 You can copy the `rclone.conf` to other computers.

 ##### test your Dropbox connection

 You should test connectivity like this:

-1. Replace the right hand side with your actual values and execute the command:
+1. Replace the right hand side of the following with your actual values and then execute the command:

 	```
 	$ PREFIX="dropbox:path/to/backups"